Be treated to a private dinner at Ireland's enchanting Ballyseede Castle, accompanied by a superb musical performance.

 Cross over Sally's Gap to Wicklow Mountains National Park, which offers Ireland's most beautiful landscapes interrupted only by forestry plantations and winding mountain roads.
 Stop in Glendalough, known for its early Monastic settlement, then visit the Irish National Stud for a guided tour.
 Here, perhaps you'd like to offer a carrot to these four-legged legends and then visit its Japanese Garden.
 Later, arrive in Galway.

 Stay: Galway, The G Hotel and SpaDaily :

-Travel to a picturesque local farm, where you will learn about traditional Irish farming practices, including a fun scone making tutorial.
-Hear stories on the land from the farm owners, then sit down to some of the best tea and scones Ireland has to offer.
-Afterwards, stop in Adare on your way to Killarney, which is considered one of the most picturesque villages in Ireland.
-Arrive at your luxurious accommodation, The Europe Hotel and Resort, where you'll enjoy dinner overlooking the world-famous Lakes of Killarney.
+At a local farm, learn about traditional Irish farming practices, as well as a fun scone making tutorial.
+Afterwards, stop in Adare on your way to Killarney, considered one of the most stunning villages in Ireland.
+Arrive at your luxurious property, The Europe Hotel and Resort, where you’ll enjoy dinner overlooking the world-famous Lakes of Killarney.

 Stay: Two Nights, Killarney, The Europe Hotel and ResortDaily :